MohamadYusuf/WebRx-Site/docs/observable-lists.md

 {% include sample-warning.html %}
 # Observable Lists

-If you want to detect and respond to changes on one object, you’d use observable-properties.
+If you want to detect and respond to changes on one object, you'd use observable-properties.
 If you want to detect and respond to changes of a collection of things, use an observable-list.
-This is useful in many scenarios where you’re displaying or editing multiple values and need repeated sections of UI to appear and disappear as items are added and removed.
+This is useful in many scenarios where you're displaying or editing multiple values and need repeated sections of UI to appear and disappear as items are added and removed.

 #### Example